mrklein/openfoam-os-x/README.md

 OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

+## Jul.
+15, 2019

+Added version 7 patch.
+Updated patches for 5.x and 6.

 ## Sept.
 8, 2018

 Updated version 6 and dev patches.